chdsbd/kodiak/docs/docs/recipes.md

 Kodiak can help us here by automatically adding an approval to all Dependabot PRs, which will allow Dependabot PRs to be automatically merged without human intervention.

 If you use Kodiak with `update.always` enabled, we recommend adding Dependabot to the `update.blacklist_usernames` list.
-If a PR by Dependabot gets updated, Dependabot will not update or close the PR when stale.
+If a PR by Dependabot gets updated by a different user, Dependabot will not update or close the PR when stale, so this setting prevents Kodiak from breaking Dependabot PRs.

 > **NOTE:** Remove the `[bot]` suffix from GitHub Bot usernames.
 Instead of `"dependabot-preview[bot]"` use `"dependabot-preview"`.